 Fixed Base Router

 A fixed based router is another top-performing woodworking tool.
 It is a router that stays locked or fixed in a certain location that you have chosen for it.
 The cutting piece is unable to be moved or plunged from top to the bottom.

 A fixed base router must be set up before doing any cutting.
 This means using the correct bit and setting it for the desired depth.
 In most cases with a fixed base router, you’re going to be starting your work with your router away from the wood and slowly present the cutter to the piece.
 Fixed based routers are great routers to have when you need very precise cuts in your materials.

 While this type of router may be a bit less versatile compared to the plunge router, or other types of routers since it is stationary, it is still very precise when cutting and is beneficial when it comes to accomplishing tedious dovetail joints.

 Another type of router is the plunge router.
 These types of routers move up and down on the bottom.
-You will also notice that plunge routers have arms that have springs in them, making it a great alternative tool to the Festool Domino.
+You will also notice that great plunge routers have arms that have springs in them, making it a great alternative tool to the Festool Domino.
 These arms are located on either side of the router, and they enable to user to plunge on a piece of material while working.
 So when you start your router you will want to slowly plunge it into the work.

 This plunge router is needed when starting your cut within the workpiece.
 Again, you need to make sure that you first set your router up to get the desired cut.
 When setting up your plunge router, you can start by installing the correct bit.
 Then you can adjust the router for the desired depth.
 This is accomplished with the depth setting on the side of the router.
 What this is a rod that sticks up from the base that has an adjustable stop at the top.
 Set your bit to the correct depth-first then run the adjuster down touching the top of the depth rod.